yereverluvinunclebert/Poster-VB6-Widget/readme.md

 # Poster-Widget-VB6
 The Steampunk Poster Desktop Widget, written in VB6 for Windows and ReactOS.
 Created for XP, Vista, Win7, 8, 10/11+, ReactOS as well as Linux or the Apple Mac's OS/X with Wine.
 This Poster Desktop Widget is an attractive and steamy VB6 widget for your desktop.
-This VB6 widget provides a simple moveable marble globe complete with rings

 ![poster](https://github.com/yereverluvinunclebert/Poster-VB6-Widget/assets/2788342/e248af44-effc-4145-ba04-1a9b7ad4301a)

-The others are the Uranus, Jupiter, Saturn and of course, 'God of War', the planet Mars.
+This is a simple RC/VB6 widget based upon one of my old Yahoo widgets, little more than a glorified desktop icon really.
-Double-clicking on the planet will cause a personalised Windows application to fire up.
-The first time you run it there will be no assigned function and so it will state as such - then it will pop up the preferences so that you can enter the command of your choice.
+The first time you run it there will be no assigned function and so it will state as such - then it will pop up the preferences so that you can enter
+the command of your choice.
 The widget takes command line-style commands for windows.

-This is a simple RC/VB6 widget based upon one of my old Yahoo widgets, little more than a glorified desktop icon really.
-Just an image of a planetary body that responds to a double-click to open an application you choose to assign.
+Why?
+This is just an example of how to take any image and create a simple VB6/RC5 application with no visible form and a transparent background.
+With this code you can put any image on the desktop so that it responds to a double-click to open an application you choose to assign.
 A bit of background: The Yahoo widget SDK came with a Photoshop conversion script that could take any image and create a desktop widget within 30 seconds.
 This meant that you could create eye-candy desktop widgets with ease in just a few clicks.
-This planetary red widget is a VB6 version of one of those, demonstrating the principle of creating such a desktop widget using VB6.
+This poster widget is an approximate equivalent, VB6 version of one of those, demonstrating the principle of creating such a desktop widget but this time using VB6.

  ![vb6-logo-200](https://github.com/yereverluvinunclebert/Panzer-JustClock-VB6/assets/2788342/7986e544-0b94-4a10-90bb-2d9fb60c294a)